 Credit risks in the credit portfolio

-The Group follows a policy, adopted by the Board, that specifies the framework for the banking operation’s credit strategy, credit risk management, credit risk reporting and credit rules to be applied in credit assessment.
+The borrower’s anticipated repayment capacity is the crucial credit assessment component in every credit lending decision.
+The Group follows a policy, adopted by the Board, that specifies the framework for the operations’ credit strategy, credit risk management, credit risk reporting and credit rules to be applied in credit assessment.

 It is in the Group’s interest that the Group’s credit lending does not entail that the borrower takes unnecessary risk.
 Borrowers’ short and long-term repayment capacity is determined based on their financial situation and resilience.

 The Group endeavours to ensure a highly diversified credit portfolio with pricing based on risk exposure through a broad base of customers with relatively low exposure amounts per customer.